This post first appeared on this blog in 2017.

 Travel Tip: Plan to stay at least an hour in Sugarlands Visitor Center.

 If you have never been, I would recommend making your visit to Sugarlands Visitor Center an attraction and stop of its own.
-There is a lot to see inside such as gift shop where you can get the kiddos their ranger passports (by age) for $2.50, as well as other goodies.
+There is a lot to see inside such as a gift shop where you can get the kiddos their ranger passports (by age) for $2.50, as well as other goodies.
 There is also a film showing and museum, not to mention a wall of informational books and maps that can be purchased for as low as .50 cents.

 Newfound Gap Road Auto Tour to Cherokee, NC

-As we started on our hour drive through the mountains on U.S. 441, the weather was beautiful and clear.
+As we started on our hour-long drive through the mountains on U.S. 441, the weather was beautiful and clear.
 We were able to stop several times along the way and take numerous photos of the amazing landscape, as well as the wildfire damage throughout the national park.

 The Old Mill District, Established in 1830